tintinweb/solidity-ecdsa-malleability-demo/README.md

 ### ⚠️ Security

-This is the reason why you should never include a signature as part of the signed message hash or unique identifier (see [CWE-347: Improper Verification of Cryptographic Signature](https://swcregistry.io/docs/SWC-117)).
+Never use the raw signature bytes or signature parameters as a unique identifier in your system (see [CWE-347: Improper Verification of Cryptographic Signature](https://swcregistry.io/docs/SWC-117)).

 ## 2) May recover arbitrary addresses for invalid signatures